jpcsupplies/JupiterSpeedBox/README.md

 Workshop link: http://steamcommunity.com/sharedfiles/filedetails/?id=441062730

-Skybox currently only works under DirectX 9 mode of space engineers
+Skybox currently works under DirectX 9 + 11 mode of space engineers

-Altered ship speed works under any DirectX mode.
+Altered ship speed works under any DirectX mode - but is restricted by server sim speed (out of my control)

 Fog is also disabled.
 For Aesthetics this may change in future.

-Small ship speed is approx moon escape velocity - 2380ms
+Small ship speed is (approx moon escape velocity) - 2580ms

-Large ship speed is just below speed which pistons or rotors tend to break - 800ms
+Large ship speed - 1500ms

 Angular/Rotational speed limits have also been increased to reduce likelyhood of rotors breaking:

- SmallShipMaxAngularSpeed 360
+ SmallShipMaxAngularSpeed 390

- LargeShipMaxAngularSpeed 380
+ LargeShipMaxAngularSpeed 385